What is CRT in ICT Trading? Candle Range Theory Explained with Strategy, Timing & PDF Guide

 • Wicks (Shadows): Indicate volatility and liquidity grabs.

-A bullish candle range represents a trading period where the closing price is higher than the opening price, symbolizing upward momentum in the market.
+A bullish CRT represents a trading period where the closing price is higher than the opening price, symbolizing upward momentum in the market.
 It serves as a visual representation of positive sentiment, driven by strong buying pressure.

 If the price is at a key support level on a higher time frame, you can consider looking for a bullish CRT (Close-Reject-Tail) model.